prithul-37/Minecraft_Clone/README.md

 # Minecraft_Clone

-This project is made usin openGL 3.3 and CPP.
+This project is made using openGL 3.3 and CPP.
 This game is inspired from MINECRAFT.